 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial reporting.
 Certain information or footnote disclosures normally included in the annual financial statements prepared in accordance with U.S. GAAP have been condensed, or omitted, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 In the opinion of the Company's management, these financial statements include all normal and recurring adjustments necessary for the fair statement of the results for the interim periods presented.
-The results for the three months ended March 31, 2024 are not necessarily indicative of the results that may be expected for any other interim period or for the fiscal year ending December 31, 2024.
+The results for the three and six months ended June 30, 2024 are not necessarily indicative of the results that may be expected for any other interim period or for the fiscal year ending December 31, 2024.

-The consolidated financial statements as of and for the three months ended March 31, 2024 and 2023 are unaudited.
+The consolidated financial statements as of and for the three and six months ended June 30, 2024 and 2023 are unaudited.
 The balance sheet as of December 31, 2023 is derived from the audited consolidated financial statements as of that date.
 These financial statements should be read in conjunction with the audited consolidated financial statements and related notes contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on April 26, 2024 (the "2023 Annual Report").

-The accompanying unaudited consolidated financial statements as of and for the three months ended March 31, 2024 and 2023 include the accounts of Scorpius Holdings, Inc. and its subsidiaries, Pelican Therapeutics, Inc. ("Pelican"), Heat Biologics I, Inc. ("Heat I"), Heat Biologics II, Inc. ("Heat II"), Heat Biologics IV, Inc. ("Heat IV"), Heat Biologics GmbH, Heat Biologics Australia Pty Ltd., Zolovax, Inc., Skunkworx Bio, Inc. (formerly known as Delphi Therapeutics, Inc.), Scorpius Biomanufacturing, Inc. ("Scorpius") (formerly Scorpion Biological Services, Inc.), Blackhawk Bio, Inc., and Abacus Biotech, Inc. The functional currency of the entities located outside the United States of America (the foreign entities) is the applicable local currency of the foreign entities.
+The accompanying unaudited consolidated financial statements as of and for the three and six months ended June 30, 2024 and 2023 include the accounts of Scorpius Holdings, Inc. and its subsidiaries, Pelican Therapeutics, Inc. ("Pelican"), Heat Biologics I, Inc. ("Heat II"), Heat Biologics IV, Inc. ("Heat IV"), Heat Biologics GmbH, Heat Biologics Australia Pty Ltd., Zolovax, Inc., Skunkworx Bio, Inc. (formerly known as Delphi Therapeutics, Inc.), Scorpius Biomanufacturing, Inc. ("Scorpius") (formerly Scorpion Biological Services, Inc), Blackhawk Bio, Inc., and Abacus Biotech, Inc. The functional currency of the entities located outside the United States of America (the foreign entities) is the applicable local currency of the foreign entities.
 Assets and liabilities of the foreign entities are translated at period-end exchange rates.
 Statement of operations accounts are translated at the average exchange rate during the period.
 The effects of foreign currency translation adjustments are included in other comprehensive loss, which is a component of accumulated other comprehensive income in stockholders' equity.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
-At March 31, 2024 and December 31, 2023, the Company held an 85% controlling interest in Pelican and a 94% controlling interest in Scorpius.
+At June 30, 2024 and December 31, 2023, the Company held an 85% controlling interest in Pelican and a 94% controlling interest in Scorpius.
 The Company accounts for its less than 100% interest in accordance with U.S. GAAP.
 Accordingly, the Company presents non-controlling interest as a component of stockholders' equity on its consolidated balance sheets and reports non-controlling interest net loss under the heading "net loss - non-controlling interest" on its consolidated statements of operations and comprehensive loss.

-Unless otherwise noted, amounts and disclosure throughout the Notes to the consolidated financial statements are related to the Company's continuing operations.
+Unless otherwise noted, amounts and disclosure throughout the Notes to the consolidated financial statements are related to the Company's continuing operations and have been adjusted to reflect the one for two-hundred reverse stock split that was effective July 17, 2024.